DACommunityofPractice/Jupyter-Visualisations/README.md

 ![alt text](http://url/to/img.png)

-__Prerequisites__
+## __Prerequisites__
     1. Python installed |(latest version 3.+)
     2. Anaconda installed |(lastest version)

 ![alt text](https://repo.continuum.io/assets/img/Anaconda_horizontal_RGB.png)

-__Getting Started__
+## __Getting Started__

 There are two options you can use to run this code, rather than just view within Jupyter NBviewer (links below)

 <links>

+###### _Option 1_

-_Option 1_ - Access the jupyter notebooks from the \\finbilab02\landing\ location.
+* Access the jupyter notebooks from the \\finbilab02\landing\ location.

 With Python and Anaconda installed on the server, you will be able to access the Jupyter notebooks stored within this (DACommunityofPractice) GitHub repository.

 You will need use the 'Anaconda command line prompt' in order to get access the notebooks as follows:

 ![alt text](http://url/to/img.png)

-Once the command line statement has run you will be able to view the following 'http://localhost:8888/tree' page, listing the files available to you to use.
+* Once the command line statement has run you will be able to view the following 'http://localhost:8888/tree' page, listing the files available to you to use.

-Click on the file of your choice to run.
+* Click on the file of your choice to run.

+###### _Option 2_

-_Option 2_ - Access the jupyter notebooks from your own machine.
+Access the jupyter notebooks from your own machine.

 In order to do this you will have needed to have had Python and Anaconda installed on your machine.

 As before, you would then be able to able to access the Jupyter notebooks stored within this (DACommunityofPractice) GitHub repository.

 Again, the 'Anaconda command line prompt' will need used to access the notebooks.

+###### And finally...

-If you are not able to run these notebooks, but would still like to view and or copy the code, access the server using the Windows Explorer location: '\\finbilab\landing\'.
+If you are not able to run these notebooks, but would still like to view and or copy the code, then access the server using the Windows Explorer location: '\\finbilab\landing\'.

 Right click on the notebook you are interested in, having first viewed the content useing the NBviewer links displayed above.
 Use the 'open with' option to open the notebook in notepad.

-__Authors__
+## __Authors__
 Anthoy Vidler & Lee Matthews (Creation of Jupyter notebooks from open source content)

-__License__
+## __License__
 This project is licensed under the MIT License - see the LICENSE.md file for details

-__Acknowledgments__
+## __Acknowledgments__
 Original source material posted on 'https://www.machinelearningplus.com/plots/top-50-matplotlib-visualizations-the-master-plots-python/'